 - The physician must have practised in the rural community above for at least 12 consecutive months

 - The physician’s AHS medical leader supports the need for this training and is willing to provide the necessary letters of support for this training

 - The physician must be willing to sign a return of service agreement

 - The training request has been discussed with an RhPAP Skills Broker before submission of an application package

-- A letter of support from a Medical Leader of Alberta Health Services that AHS recognizes a need for this particular training and that the Authority is willing to provide the resources – staff, equipment, OR time, etc. – for you to practice the new skills in order to serve the medical needs of the Region.
+- A letter of support from your zone medical director speaking to the need for your training and that the Authority is willing to provide the resources that may be required (staff, equipment, OR time, etc.) that will allow you to practise the new skills in order to serve the medical needs of the Region.

 - If you are applying for a year-long program or a third-year or enhanced skills residency training program, you will be required to submit a copy of your up-to0date curriculum vitae.